bravelycowering/pacman/README.md

 ## Running

 You will need to install [LOVE2D](https://love2d.org/), at which point you can run the project by using the `love` command (`lovec` on Windows).
-The editor requires a separate cimgui shared library.
+Using the editor requires a separate cimgui shared library, along with LOVE2D 12.